bbauska/UC-Davis-JS-Basics/readme.md

   alt="Define currentImage = 0." />
 </p>

-Let's set that over here.
-Let's make a variable here, our currentImage and set that to a value of zero to start with.
+Let&apos;s set that over here.
+Let&apos;s make a variable here, our currentImage and set that to a value of zero to start with.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 515. example, handle the event (282) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->